gobeyondidentity/developer-docs/docs/api-tokens/validate-access-tokens.md

 - the base64 encoded access token you wish to validate (can be self contained or referential)

-- the client credentials (client ID and client secret) of the app for which the token was issued, or otherwise a bearer token with the `tokens:introspect` scope and audience 'beyondidentity' for authorization (to create a Beyond Identity API token.
-See the examples in [Create an access token](/docs/next/create-api-token#example-create-tokens-for-the-beyond-identity-management-api)).
+- the client credentials (client ID and client secret) of the app for which the token was issued, or otherwise a bearer token with the `tokens:introspect` scope and audience 'beyondidentity' for authorization (to create a Beyond Identity API token, see the examples in [Create an access token](/docs/next/create-api-token#example-create-tokens-for-the-beyond-identity-management-api)).

 ## Token validation API